Cell (processor): Open source software development

 In 2005, patches enabling Cell support in the Linux kernel were submitted for inclusion by IBM developers.
-Arnd Bergmann (one of the developers of the aforementioned patches) also described the Linux-based Cell architecture at LinuxTag 2005.
-As of release 2.6.16 (March 20, 2006), the Linux kernel officially supports the Cell processor.
+One of the patch developers, Arnd Bergmann, described the Linux-based Cell architecture at the LinuxTag 2005 conference.
+As of release 2.6.16 (on March 20, 2006), the Linux kernel officially supports the Cell processor.

-Both PPE and SPEs are programmable in C/C++ using a common API provided by libraries.
+The PPE and SPEs are programmable in C and C++ using a common API provided by libraries.

-Fixstars Solutions provides Yellow Dog Linux for IBM and Mercury Cell-based systems, as well as for the PlayStation 3.
-Terra Soft strategically partnered with Mercury to provide a Linux Board Support Package for Cell, and support and development of software applications on various other Cell platforms, including the IBM BladeCenter JS21 and Cell QS20, and Mercury Cell-based solutions.
-Terra Soft also maintains the Y-HPC (High Performance Computing) Cluster Construction and Management Suite and Y-Bio gene sequencing tools.
-Y-Bio is built upon the RPM Linux standard for package management, and offers tools which help bioinformatics researchers conduct their work with greater efficiency.
-IBM has developed a pseudo-filesystem for Linux coined "Spufs" that simplifies access to and use of the SPE resources.
-IBM is currently maintaining a Linux kernel and GDB ports, while Sony maintains the GNU toolchain (GCC, binutils).
+The company Fixstars Solutions provides Yellow Dog Linux for IBM and Mercury Cell-based systems, as well as for the PlayStation 3.
+Terra Soft strategically partnered with Mercury to provide a Linux Board Support Package for Cell, in addition to support and development of software applications on other Cell platforms; these included IBM's BladeCenter JS21 and Cell QS20, as well as Mercury Cell-based solutions.
+Terra Soft also maintains two toolsets: the Y-HPC (High-Performance Computing) Cluster Construction and Management Suite, and Y-Bio gene sequencing tools.
+Y-Bio is built upon the RPM Linux standard for package management, and it offers tools that help bioinformatics researchers perform their work more efficiently.
+IBM has developed a pseudo-filesystem for Linux called "spufs" (as in 'SPU filesystem'; cf. the "procfs" process filesystem); it simplifies access to and use of SPE resources.
+IBM maintains Linux kernel and GDB ports, while Sony maintains the GNU toolchain (GCC and binutils).

-In November 2005, IBM released a "Cell Broadband Engine (CBE) Software Development Kit Version 1.0", consisting of a simulator and assorted tools, to its web site.
-Development versions of the latest kernel and tools for Fedora Core 4 are maintained at the Barcelona Supercomputing Center website.
+In November 2005, IBM released the "Cell Broadband Engine (CBE) Software Development Kit Version 1.0"—consisting of a simulator and assorted tools—to its website.
+Development versions of the latest kernel and tools for the Fedora Core 4 Linux distribution are maintained at the Barcelona Supercomputing Center website.

-In August 2007, Mercury Computer Systems released a Software Development Kit for PlayStation 3 for High-Performance Computing.
+In August 2007, Mercury Computer Systems released an SDK for the PlayStation 3 to support high-performance computing.

-In November 2007, Fixstars Corporation released the new "CVCell" module aiming to accelerate several important OpenCV APIs for Cell.
-In a series of software calculation tests, they recorded execution times on a 3.2 GHz Cell processor that were between 6x and 27x faster compared with the same software on a 2.4 GHz Intel Core 2 Duo.
+In November 2007, Fixstars Corporation released the new "CVCell" module, aiming to accelerate several important OpenCV APIs for Cell.
+In a series of software calculation tests, the company recorded execution times on a 3.2 GHz Cell processor that were between 6 and 27 times faster than the same software running on a 2.4 GHz Intel Core 2 Duo processor.

-In October 2009, IBM released an OpenCL driver for POWER6 and CBE.
-This allows programs written in the cross-platform API to be easily run on Cell PSE.
+In October 2009, IBM released an OpenCL driver for the POWER6 processor and the CBE.
+This driver allows programs written in the cross-platform API to be run easily on Cell PSE.